mimunzar/cz.ekopontis.val-tree/README.txt

 Installation
 ------------

-To install the program execute the following command where "cz.val-tree"  is  an example name of the built container:
+To install the  program  navigate  to  the  project's  folder  and  execute  the following command:

     docker build . -t cz.val-tree

+The command builds a container with an example name "cz.val-tree".

 Usage